 Shorts to create a Pinup Look

 That pinup has had a renaissance is partly due to the fact that "mid-century" has become popular in everything from interior design to art.
 In addition, the burlesque milieu and their famous advocate Dita von Teese can be mentioned.
 And also the Rockabilly lifestyle that centers around 50s the culture.
 Maybe the love of fashion is due to the image from the 40s and 50s also that we, after a long time of emaciated style icons, again want to see a more varied image, and preferably female forms such as those celebrated in the pinup culture.

 The pinup ideal is an hourglass-shaped figure with lots of femininity and sensuality.
 The modern woman can reflect in wanting to take back her femininity, and love the female body as it is with shapes that need to be displayed, rather than having to force themselves on a diet to fit high street bar clothes.

 Pinup in glass and frame

 The pinup has gone from being a bit risqué, something you set up with a drawing pen, to today being moved into the living rooms.
-With the whole retro mature, and after we decorate our homes in mid-century style, are also many of 50s artists moved into the walls of the home.
-This also applies to pinup pictures, at home perhaps especially the Christel girls.
-We see that today they have been exalted, the beautiful women in happy colors, are no longer just "pinned up" on the wall, but come in glass and frame in the living rooms, where they beautifully and coquettishly decorate the home and give it a little extra unique style.
+With the whole retro mature, and after we decorate our homes in mid-century style, are also many of 50s artists moved onto the walls of the home.
+This also applies to pinup pictures, here at home perhaps especially the Christel girls.
+We see that today they have been elevated, the beautiful women in happy colors are no longer just "pinned up" on the wall, but come in glass and frames in the living rooms, where they beautifully and coquettishly decorate the home and give it a little extra unique style.
 Something we in Mondo Kaos love! ❤️

 Loving greetings, Team Mondo Kaos ♥